 Two: Any kid who owns and brings the ball to the field is king.
-That kid is always the first to choose the team he will belong to.
+That kid is always the first to choose the team he belongs to.

 Three: If a child gets picked as the last, it means that person is a serial loser and probably doesn’t know how to play football.

-Four: The child who’s never gets picked/selected for a football match will have to fetch the ball when it got stuck under a car or drainage tunnel.
+Four: The child who never gets picked/selected for a football match will have to fetch the ball when it gets stuck under a car or drainage tunnel.
 By doing so, he automatically gets a ticket to play in the next game.

-Five: As observed in the photo above, a football match can happen in the rain and it does ends when every kid gets tired.
+Five: As observed in the photo above, a football match can happen in the rain, and it ends when every kid gets tired.

 Six: When the owner of the ball gets annoyed by a kid of the other opponent, the soccer game is very likely to be called off.

 Seven: There is nothing like having a referee and linesmen, meaning Paul and his friends can run with the ball – even behind the goalpost.

 Eight: Any of Paul’s friends who puts on a boot is disallowed to play, especially when others are on barefoot.

 Nine: On many occasions, kicking the ball into a crazy neighbour’s compound – especially the one that hates the noise of kids playing soccer often implies game OVER.